-After pre-treatment of welds, sharp edges, removal of weld spatter and other surface contamination the surface shall be degreased using an alkaline detergent which is agitated with non-metallic brushes and removed by Low-pressure Water Cleaning (LPWC) to a grade corresponding to the description of Wa 1 (ISO 8501-4) or higher standard with fresh water.
-The surface shall be then dry abrasive blast cleaned with an approved non-metallic abrasive media to create a sharp and angular surface profile.
-As a guide, a surface profile between 25-55 μ m, grade Fine G; Ry5 (ISO 8503-2) should be achieved.
+After pre-treatment of welds, sharp edges, removal of weld spatter and other surface contamination the surface shall be degreased using an alkaline detergent which is agitated with non-metallic brushes followed by rinsing using clean fresh water.
+The surface shall then be dry abrasive blast cleaned with an approved non-metallic abrasive media to create a sharp and angular surface profile.
+As a guide, a surface profile between 25-55 μ m, grade Fine to Medium G; Ry5 (ISO 8503-2) should be achieved.